joehinkle11/LuaSwift/README.md

 # LuaSwift

-A Swift package that provides seamless integration with Lua 5.4.8, offering three distinct layers of API access to suit different use cases.
+A Swift package that provides integration with Lua 5.4.8.

 ## Overview